microsoft/AIforEarthDataSets/data/naip.md

 ## Sample code

-A complete Python example of accessing and plotting a NAIP image is available is available in the accompanying [sample notebook](naip.ipynb).
+A complete Python example of accessing and plotting a NAIP image is available in the accompanying [sample notebook](naip.ipynb).

 ## Image server